4 Costly Outsourcing Mistakes and How to Avoid Them

 Mistake #2 – Not Providing the Resources They Need to Thrive

 You know how this works.
 If your staff doesn’t have the resources and tools they need, they can’t do their job as effectively.
-They’re less productive and have lower morale.
+They’re less productive, have lower morale and commonly made outsourcing mistakes.
 They don’t feel supported.
 They may even feel as if they aren’t valued and go to work somewhere else.

 It’s no different for your outsourced team members.
 To avoid increased turnover rates that can occur when your team doesn’t have the right resources, consider the following to be minimum requirements.

 Make sure all team members have access to:

 - Stable internet and phone connections

 - All the appropriate software they need to do their job